fdamken/decoding_multilingual_moral_preferences/data/README.md

 **Note that the exact data used in the experiments is included in this repository, and it is not necessary to perform these steps.**

 **Also note that the order of the scenarios is _extremely_ important and the dataset shall not be randomized!
-Each consecutive 13 scenarios have to be faced in one game.**
+Each consecutive 13 scenarios have to be faced in one session.**

 ## Raw Data